 We were lucky enough to have seen one on the day we visited.
 The other species is the beautiful scarlet cock-of-the-rock bird.

-There are multiple airlines that fly to the falls, but their schedule varies.
+Multiple airlines fly to the falls, but their schedule varies.
 You can also book your trip to Guyana Kaieteur Falls tours through a tour company that charters the plane for groups of 8-12 passengers.

-Flights depart from Ogle Domestic airport in Georgetown and the journey takes about 60 minutes.
-Once you land at Kaieteur National Park, a local guide will meet you.
+Flights depart from Ogle Domestic Airport in Georgetown and take about 60 minutes to arrive at Kaieteur National Park.
+A local guide will meet you there.

 He will then escort you for the next 2 hours to three different lookouts to see Guyana Kaieteur Falls.
 Sturdy shoes are recommended.